nixzhu/Wormhole/README.md

 # Wormhole

-Wormhole is a Swift port of [MMWormhole](https://github.com/mutualmobile/MMWormhole) but with better API and use logic.
+Wormhole is not just a Swift port of [MMWormhole](https://github.com/mutualmobile/MMWormhole) but with better API and use logic.
 You can remove any a listener from it separately.

 ## Example